mgeorgetw/CoffeeCrush/README.md

 # Coffee Crush

-A timer for coffee brewers.
+(Work in progress) A timer for coffee brewers.